greenelab/deep-review/all-sections.md

 or that use transformations to training data to increase the number of times it can be used before overfitting occurs.
 For example, the unsupervised and semi-supervised methods that we've discussed reduce the need for labeled examples [@5x3uMSKi].
+The anchor and learn framework [@A9JeoGV8] uses expert knowledge to identify high confidence observations from which labels can be inferred.
 The adversarial training example strategies that we've mentioned can reduce overfitting, if transformations are available that preserve the meaningful content of the data while transforming irrelevant features [@Xxb4t3zO].
 While adversarial training examples